 Bridget is a 2018 University of Chicago Civic Leadership Academy Fellow, a 2017 ADA 25 Advancing Leadership Fellow, and a Rotary Ambassadorial Scholar.
 She holds a master’s degree in visual culture from Lancaster University, England, and a triple bachelor’s in English, journalism, and public relations from the University of Northern Colorado.

-As Deputy Commissioner of Compliance, Joe Russo is responsible for reviewing compliance with applicable accessibility codes during the building permit process.
-Previously, Joe held positions with Illinois Attorney General and the US Department of Justice.
+Joe has previously held positions with the Mayor’s Office for People with Disabilities, the Illinois Attorney General, and the US Department of Justice.
 Joe serves on the Board of Directors of Openlands and the Center for Disability and Elder Law.
 Joe earned a B.A. from Georgetown University and a J.D. from New York University School of Law.
 Joe is a Leadership Greater Chicago Fellow (2007).

 Kevin Knabe has served on the Executive Advisory Board for NARDA PWI and was twice selected for a US delegation in China, South Korea, and Russia as part of the Citizen Ambassador Program.
 Kevin serves on the Chicago Hearing Society’s Board of Advisors and is a Mentor Deaf Tech at Harper College.
 Kevin is a graduate of Marquette University.